-When creating new positions in NEBS, the default is a start date of October 1st of Year 1.
-The start date may be modified by changing the start month for that specific PCN, which will require an explanation for the ability and need for accelerating the hiring period or extending the time beyond the normal start date of October 1.
-For example, a July date may be used for a position that was added by a work program; therefore the hiring period is not necessary.
-Another example is several positions are added and staggered start dates are used.
+- When creating new positions in NEBS, the default is a start date of October 1st of Year 1.
+The start date may be modified by changing the start month for that specific PCN.
+A start date prior to October 1st requires an explanation for the ability and need for accelerating the hiring period or extending the time beyond the normal start date of October 1.
+For example, a July date may be used for a position that was added in the prior year through a work program; therefore the hiring period is not necessary.
+Another example is when several positions are added and staggered start dates are used. - The new position retirement code default is 1 - Employee/Employer Paid.
+This contribution rate should be used for all new positions unless there is a specific compelling reason to select another code (i.e. police/fire positions, etc.). - For the 2017 2019 biennium, agencies should budget new positions, based on the class and grade 30 and under at step 4, between grades 31 through 38 at step 7 and grades 39 and higher at step 10.
+NOTE: Even if approved, this budgeting procedure does not automatically allow agencies to hire employees at the budgeted step.
+Agencies must still follow the existing process to bring in employees at accelerated steps.